 UK manufacturers want to invest, the UK is a good place to do business, but compared to other markets the future is still unclear.
 We lack the market drivers for electrification and Net Zero.
 BEAMA members can't invest without stronger market signals.
-Working with our new Labour Government we want to get back in the race to Net Zero.
+BEAMA have presented a strong case for support for our supply chain under the UK Industrial Strategy and we stand ready to work in partnership with Government to deliver this programme.